open-mmlab/mmdetection/docs/COMPATIBILITY.md

 - The default box regression losses for Mask R-CNN, Faster R-CNN and RetinaNet are changed from smooth L1 Loss to L1 loss.
 This leads to an overall improvement in box AP (~0.6% absolute).
 However, using L1-loss for other methods such as Cascade R-CNN and HTC does not improve the performance, so we keep the original settings for these methods.

 - The sample num of RoIAlign layer is set to be 0 for simplicity.
-This sometimes leads to slightly improvement on mask AP (~0.1% absolute).
+This leads to slightly improvement on mask AP (~0.2% absolute).

 - The default setting will not use gradient clipping anymore during training for faster training speed.
 This does not degrade performance of the most of models.
 For some models such as RepPoints we keep using gradient clipping to stablize the training process and to obtain better performance.